2Epik4u/Wrapper-Electron/README.md

 # wrapper electron
 how to start: npm start

-# How to compile
+# How to build
-get electron packager then do
+* get electron packager then do
-electronpackager .
+* electronpackager .
-on the directory
+* on the directory